suketk/veritalabs/habit-reframe-mindset.md

       - question: Can I be anonymous?
         answer: Absolutely!
 There are no video or voice calls.
 You can also set an anonymous nickname when you join your Moai.
       - question: If I fail, what charity does my stake go to?
         answer: By default, it goes to GiveDirectly.
 We are not affiliated with them.
-It's worth noting that we've never actually had to do this - we hope you're not the first!
 If you have another preference, please email us at team@themoai.org.
       - question: How is this different from a course?
         answer: The program is focused on application — on applying the Habit Reframe Method to your day-to-day life—rather than getting a ton of theory.
 There will be limited content and just enough structure for participants to grow at their own pace.
 It is the best of both worlds - the community of a class paired with the independence of self-learning.
       - question: What if I have questions or sticking points along the way?